 For male patients, it is important not to pass urine for up to two hours before your appointment, as you might need to provide a urine specimen or do a swab test.
 There are NO umbrellas (a tiny plastic loop or a swab is put a little way into the urethra (water pipe)) to take samples for testing.

 The doctor or nurse will then explain what will happen once you have been examined and tests taken.
-It is routine policy to encourage everyone to have blood tests for HIV and Syphilis.
 For more on results, please click here.

 If you are attending for contraception, the doctor or nurse will discuss the options available and help you decide which is best for you.
 You will receive your chosen contraception before you leave the clinic wherever possible, but sometimes you may be given a prescription to take to a pharmacist or an appointment to come back (for example to have an implant fitted).
 All contraception is free of charge.